ljw1004/csharpspec/csharp/basic-concepts.md

 ## Member access

 Declarations of members allow control over member access.
-The accessibility of a member is established by the declared accessibility (§3.5.1) of the member combined with the accessibility of the immediately containing type, if any.
+The accessibility of a member is established by the declared accessibility ([Declared accessibility](basic-concepts.md#declared-accessibility)) of the member combined with the accessibility of the immediately containing type, if any.

 When access to a particular member is allowed, the member is said to be ***accessible***.
 Conversely, when access to a particular member is disallowed, the member is said to be ***inaccessible***.
-Access to a member is permitted when the textual location in which the access takes place is included in the accessibility domain (§3.5.2) of the member.
+Access to a member is permitted when the textual location in which the access takes place is included in the accessibility domain ([Accessibility domains](basic-concepts.md#accessibility-domains)) of the member.

 ### Declared accessibility